medic/chis-interoperability/readme.md

 1. `cd` into the newly cloned repo into the `./chis-interoperability/docker` directory
 1. Add yourself to the `docker` group by running the `./configure-docker.sh` script.
 Enter your `sudo` password when prompted.
 You may see some errors - this is OK.
 1. Initialize and start the system by calling `./compose.sh init`
-1. After the `docker-compose` call inside the `compose.sh` script has been running for a few minutes, `ctrl + c` to exit out.
-1. Start the Instant OpenHIE process normally with `./compose up`
-1. Check the `up` call is successful with `docker ps`.
+1. Check the `init` call was successful with `docker ps`.
 The output should show 8 containers like this:

     ```bash
     CONTAINER ID   IMAGE                        COMMAND                  CREATED          STATUS          PORTS                                                                                                                                                                     NAMES